zeroDivisible/katas/README.md

 # fizzbuzz

-My very first attempt to write clojure code - TDD cata for for FizzBuzz
+My very first attempt to write clojure code - TDD kata for for FizzBuzz

 ## Usage